Demetrious "Mighty Mouse" Johnson. Credit: onefc.com

 UFC all-time-great Demetrious "Mighty Mouse" Johnson has offered his take on the UFC's middleweight title picture, and a potential champion-versus-champion bout between 185-pound king Dricus Du Plessis and light heavyweight champ Alex Pereira.
-RG.org tells the story.
+RG tells the story.

 Du Plessis delivered a gritty, entertaining performance to overcome the challenge of former two-time champion Israel Adesanya, as he submitted "The Last Stylebender" in the main event of UFC 305 in Perth, Australia.